stt-datacore/website/static/crew/jack_crusher_crew.md

 series: tng
 memory_alpha:
 bigbook_tier: 5
-events: 0
+events: 9
 in_portal: true
 published: true
 ---

 #5 CMD base is respectable but CMD is quite common.
-He will make some of your early voyages but it won't be long before retirement.
-His Hologram trait will be useful for a few mission nodes along the way but other than his Inspiring collection there's not much use for him when better crew come along.
+He will make some of your early voyages but it won’t be long before retirement.
+His Hologram trait will be useful for a few mission nodes along the way but other than his Inspiring collection there’s not much use for him when better crew come along.